thisrod/pyfield/README.md

 	results.setsamples(timeslice)

 These bear a similar relation to `__getitems__` and `__setitems__`.
 Samples of the field `results` that lie within the bounds of `timeslice` are interpolated from it, the rest of `results` is unchanged.
 In this instance, `timeslice` would typically be a delta field, with step equal to the timestep of integration.
 If the assignment were repeated at every timestep, the effect would be to record the values of q at times that occur in results.abscissae, and discard the values at other times.

+What happens when a delta field is sampled on an oblique low-rank grid?
+E.g.,

+	o = ones[0,:]
+	g = o.sampled(x.rotated(U))

+Is g equal to 1, sqrt(2), or something else?
+What's required for round-trip resampling to work?

 Plotting